 3. I have a Director’s Credential.
-Can I use this toward an AS degree in your program?
+May I use this toward an AS degree in your program?

-Three credits will be placed on your transcript for EEC1521 (a required course in the AS.CHILD program) if you completed CHD1800 (the Director’s Credential course) at HCC.
+Three credits will be placed on your transcript for EEC1521 (a required course in the AS.CHILD program) if you completed CHD1800 at HCC.